IETF-Hackathon/mDNSResponder/README.md

     gen_key type=rsa rsa_keysize=4096 filename=server.key
     cert_write selfsign=1 issuer_key=server.key issuer_name=CN=hostname.example.com not_before=20190226000000 not_after=20211231235959 is_ca=1 max_pathlen=0 output_file=server.crt

 On OpenWrt, generating the key may take a significant amount of time.
 Do not interrupt the key generation process.
-It's just sitting there collecting random data, so it will eventually complete.
+It’s just sitting there collecting random data, so it will eventually complete.

 dnssd-proxy loads the key and certificate from /etc/dnssd-proxy by default.
 These can be configured by adding lines to /etc/dnssd-proxy.cf (see below) specifying, e.g.: